Manish-TA/Emerging-Business-Opportunities/docs/source/index.rst

 ..
-Project_X documentation master file, created by sphinx-quickstart on Fri Jul  3 12:53:59 2020.
+Emerging Business Opportunities documentation master file, created by sphinx-quickstart on Fri Jul  3 12:53:59 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Project_X documentation!
+Welcome to Emerging Business Opportunities documentation!
 ===================================

 .. toctree::